 To request an inspection for tree preservation send a message to firstname.lastname@example.org.
 To download a copy of the Tree Preservation Contact Form click here.

 Exiting trees must be shown on plans.
 If existing trees are to be removed, this must also be listed on the plan.
 Existing trees must first be evaluated by Denver Forestry to obtain a permit if they are to be removed.
 Existing trees to remain must have tree protection set up around them during the construction.
-Applicants preparing plans should add the Tree Protection Detail (visit the Detail and Specification Center for a downloadable pdf below) to their plans prior to submitting the plans to the City for review and approval.
+Applicants preparing plans should add the Tree Protection Detail to their plans prior to submitting the plans to the City for review and approval.

 One of the things that makes Denver such a beautiful, livable city is our diverse array of trees.
 Selecting the right tree for your site assures a healthy tree that will provide many years of benefits and enjoyment.
 Denver Forestry has prepared this helpful guide to show you which tree species are recommended and which tree species are not permitted to be planted in the public right-of-way.
 For more information contact the City Forestry office at 720-913-0651.